Skip to main content

 The following points will be covered:

-• How to run backtests with a BacktestNode
+• Run backtests with a BacktestNode.

 Prerequisites

-• Python 3.11+ installed
+• Python 3.11+ installed.

-• JupyterLab or similar installed (pip install -U jupyterlab)
+• JupyterLab or similar installed (pip install -U jupyterlab).

-• NautilusTrader latest release installed (pip install -U nautilus_trader)
+• NautilusTrader latest release installed (pip install -U nautilus_trader).

 Imports